 Jobs for OR nurses are expected to grow faster than average over the next 10 years as the Baby Boomers grow older.
 The number of operating procedures is expected to rise along with the aging population, requiring more surgeons and operating room nurses to accommodate this increase.

-Pediatric nurses often work with healthy children visiting the physician for routine check-ups.
+Pediatric nurses often work with healthy children who are visiting the physician for routine check-ups.
 They take measurements, including height and weight, and record information about the patient relevant to medical history and general health.
-Pediatric nurses may also do developmental screenings for children at risk for developmental delays and disabilities.
+Pediatric nurses may also do developmental screenings for children who are at risk for developmental delays and disabilities.

-In other settings, a pediatric nurse may provide education on disease prevention, evaluate medical conditions, or help the children and families manage physical and mental disabilities.
+In other settings, a pediatric nurse may educate children and families on disease prevention, medical conditions, or management of physical and mental disabilities.
 Pediatric nurses sometimes specialize in one area, such as adolescents or infants.
 Specializing in children with disabilities is also common.